appins/BEKIT/README.md

 Opens a block of code that is saved.
 It can later be ran by recalling it using the `load` command.
 Code is saved in a format of how it was typed.

+If the file does not contain a '.' then it will automatically be set up with the extension .beks (backend kit save).
+This also applies to loading files.

 ## `> load` filename
 Opens and loads a file that was saved.